b4dpxl/Burp-Repeater-Tab-Highlighter-Java/README.md

 you've inserted (not added to the end) or moved Repeater tabs.
 Additionally, if you insert/move tabs without the extension running things might get confused.

-### TODO
-- [ ] Work if the Repeater tab is detached during extension loading.
-It works fine if the extension was loaded _before_ Repeater was detached.